-I am a freelance executive producer, producer/director and writer.
+I am a freelance executive producer, producer/director and non-fiction author.

 After making a documentary for National Geographic in Malaysia, I was appointed Executive Producer/Channel News Asia International in October, 2013.
 When I started with CNAi, the team was making 30 minute shows like 'Powerlist Asia'.
-Now we are in the process of completing a series of five hour long documentaries about religious conflict 'Power and Piety'...
+By the beginning of 2017, we were in the process of delivering a number of ambitious documentary series: 'Power and Piety', five documentaries about religious conflict...
 Two documentaries for a new series 'The Asian Century': 'Fall of Suharto' and 'Death of Mao'.
-We made four 'Undercover Asia' documentaries exploring the underside of Asian society - and developed a new science series 'Quantum'.
+We delivered four 'Undercover Asia' documentaries exploring the underside of Asian society - and developed a new science series 'Quantum'.
 The CNAi team won a clutch of awards - including Best Documentary and Best Director at the Asian Television Awards in 2015.

-I am proudest of a series of hour long documentaries 'Inventing SE Asia', made with Dr Farish Noor: adventures in history.
+Most noteworthy in my view is a series of hour long documentaries, which I also produced: 'Inventing SE Asia', made with Dr Farish Noor: adventures in history.